-Log Analyzer listens for UDP messages on port 514.
-This is the default port for devices sending syslog messages as defined by RFC standard 5426.
-You can also configure your devices to send SNMP traps to port 162.
+Log Analyzer listens for UDP messages on port 514 and TCP messages on ports 1468 and 6514.
+These are the default ports for devices sending syslog messages as defined by RFC standards 5425 and 5426.
 Learn about configuring secure syslog settings here.

 For information about configuring a specific device, refer to documentation from the device manufacturer.
 Below is an example for configuring a Cisco switch.

 The following example shows how to configure a Cisco Catalyst 2960 switch.
 To configure other types of devices, see the device manufacturer's instructions.

 Message logging must be enabled on the device.
 On many devices that generate syslog messages, logging is enabled by default.

 - On the Cisco Catalyst 2960 switch, open the Cisco command-line interface and begin a session.

 - Verify that you are in privileged EXEC mode on the switch.
 To enter